Tenisha513/HARMONICA_UID_PROJECT/README.md

 A browser-based music studio you can open without installing anything.
 Compose on a piano roll, mix tracks, try starter templates, and let the mood generator sketch ideas for you — all in a dark, studio-style interface.

 Built as a UID (User Interface Design) project.
-Everything runs in the browser: no server, no account database, no cloud sync.
+Everything runs in the browser.

 ---